ansgarwiechers/vbsdoc/README.md

 Requirements
 ============

-- VBSdoc uses my [CLogger class][3] for displaying messages.
-- For generation of compiled HTML Help files, [HTML Help Workshop][4] must be installed and the HTML Help compiler `hhc.exe` must be in the `%PATH%` of the user running VBSdoc.
+For generation of compiled HTML Help files, [HTML Help Workshop][3] must be installed and the HTML Help compiler `hhc.exe` must be in the `%PATH%` of the user running VBSdoc.

 Usage